 On the other end of the scale there are also the smaller accountancy firms, known as the small and medium enterprises, or SME’s.
 They both have their benefits and their drawbacks so be sure to do your research before you decide which firm is right for you.
 Specific entry roles into public practice include Audit Trainee, Assurance Trainee and Financial Analyst.

 Charity and not-for-profit

-If you would like to use your skills to make an impact, then you may be looking at the charity and not-for-profit sector.
-There are a range of opportunities for accountants including working in a management accounting role, managing budgets and financial systems or liaising with budget holders and trustees to manage the needs of the organisation.
-You could also work for an auditing firm that specialises in the charity sector, delivering high-quality audit work, systems reviews and consultancies into the needs of charity clients.
+Those who work in the charity and not-for-profit sector do so because they want their skills to make a difference.
+There are a range of opportunities for accountants in the charity and not-for-profit sector including working in a management accounting role, managing budgets and financial systems or liaising with budget holders and trustees to manage the needs of the organisation.
+You could work for an auditing firm that specialises in the charity sector, delivering high-quality audit work, systems reviews and consultancies into the needs for charity clients.

-There are many reasons why working in a charity or not-for-profit organisation can make for a rewarding and satisfying career.
 This area of accountancy generally offers very gratifying work – knowing that you are helping an organisation that exists to make a positive difference in the world.
-This area of accountancy is also known to have a healthier work/life balance than other sectors.
+This area of accountancy is known to have a healthier work/life balance than other sectors.